w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 - A member cannot vote with their nominated funds.
 This can be changed in the future once accounts are afforded the ability to split votes.
 - In order for a member to switch pools they must wait for the normal 28 day unbonding process.
-- A member cannot partially unbond funds.
-This functionality may be added in the future.
+- A member can partially unbond the staked funds in the pool (at most 16 partial unbonds).

 ## Pool Administration